Skill: Product Design

 METHODOLOGY

+Met with the project manager, developers, and other stakeholders to determine the scope of the project.
+Wrote user stories for the different user scenarios.
+Mapped out the experience and wireframed the app to get approval and communicate the designs to the team.
 Constant iteration and testing with the curator, artists, and technology stakeholders.
-We were working with innovative technology and had to solve problems like the AR scanning experience design, bandwidth, screen sizes, and resolution, and working with the engineers building on the Unity platform.
+We were working with innovative technology and had to solve problems like the AR scanning experience design, bandwidth, screen sizes, and resolution, and working with engineers building on the Unity platform.

 RESULTS

-Positions Orlando as a pioneer of art and technology in the 21st century and serves as a platform for discussion about social, cultural, and environmental issues around us.
+CITY UNSEEN won the 2019 Innovation and Technology Golden Brick Award as a groundbreaking Orlando art project.
+Also positions Orlando and the 501(c)(3) art organization Snap! as a pioneer of art and technology in the 21st century and serves as a platform for discussion about social, cultural, and environmental issues around us.

 LINKS